m-voit/concepts-of-programming-languages/study-project/paper.md

 This is possible, because functions are only evaluated, when they are actually used and therefore no unnecessary calculations are done.

 Unfortunately both, Go and JavaScript, use eager evaluation for functions with no built-in support for lazy evaluation.
-However, it's possible to simulate lazy evaluation in both languages, but it's no fundamental part of the two programming languages.
+However, it's possible to simulate lazy evaluation in both languages, but it's no core part of the two programming languages.

 ### Recursion and tail-call optimization

-To avoid mutating state functional programming uses recursion.
+To avoid mutating state functional programming makes heavy use of recursion.
-This happens when a function calls itself with new parameters to compute something instead of mutating state inside the function.
+Recursion happens when a function calls itself with new parameters to compute something instead of mutating state inside the function.
-Unfortunately recursion is less efficient than iteration, especially when used frequently like in functional programming.
+Unfortunately recursion is less efficient than iteration.

 A technique to remedy the performance issues of recursion is called tail-call optimization.
-Without tail-call optimization each recursive call to a function adds a new stack frame to the call stack.
+Without tail-call optimization each recursive call to a function, adds a new stack frame to the call stack.
-Therefore, the call stack grows with each function call and causes large memory usage on deeply nested recursion functions.
+Therefore, the call stack grows with each function call and causes high memory usage on deeply nested recursion functions.
 Tail-call optimization prevents this by overwriting the unneeded stack frames of the previous function calls.
 So tail-call optimization is needed for efficient functional programming.